irarainey/vscode-applicationregistrations/README.md

 * Implicit flow settings
 * Public flow settings
-* Pre-authorized applications
 * Android / iOS Redirect URIs
 * Optional token claims
 * Federation credentials

 ## Notes
-This extension was created both as a learning exercise, and to address the common annoyances of managing Application Registrations.
-It is not officially supported and you use it at your own risk.
+This extension is not officially supported and you use it at your own risk.
 It has a dependency on the [Azure Tools extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-node-azure-pack), but only because it places the application registrations view into the Azure view container.